 Our QA100 Elite is a 2K Resolution Thinkware Dash Cam.

-The Thinkware U1000 uses Native 4k Resolution to increase detail when capturing license plates at faster speeds, and for capturing detail in low-light conditions.
+Our 4K dashcams are TRUE, VIVID 4K.
+Even when viewed on huge screens, the video quality from our 4k dashcams remains pristine.
+The Thinkware U1000 and IROAD X10 use Native 4k Resolution to increase detail when capturing license plates at faster speeds, and for capturing detail in low-light conditions.